Eventual-Inc/Daft/docs/source/faq/dataframe_comparison.rst

   #.
 Unravel the flattened array again on the other end

 * **Debugging:** Key features such as exposing print statements or breakpoints from user-defined functions to the user are missing, which make PySpark extremely difficult to develop on.
-* **Lack of granular execution control:** with heavy processing of complex data, users often need more control around the execution and scheduling of their work.
+* **Lack of granular execution control:** with heavy processing of multimodal data, users often need more control around the execution and scheduling of their work.
 For example, users may need to ensure that Spark runs a single executor per GPU, but Spark's programming model makes this very difficult.
 * **Compatibility with downstream Machine Learning tasks:** Spark itself is not well suited for performing distributed ML training which is increasingly becoming the domain of frameworks such as Ray and Horovod.
 Integrating with such a solution is difficult and requires expert tuning of intermediate storage and data engineering solutions.

 Ray Datasets